-Outline: This assembly focuses on helping pupils understand the significance of the centenary of the First World War and some of the events that are taking place to commemorate it.
+Outline: This assembly helps pupils understand the significance of the centenary of the First World War and the events taking place to commemorate it.
 It has been written to coincide with the first year of the centenary, 2014, but could be adapted for use in subsequent centenary years too, or used as a template for assemblies about other significant anniversaries.
 The assembly reviews when the First World War happened and why it is still being remembered one hundred years later.
-It also outlines some ways in which young people can get involved in the commemorations and find out more; something which could be followed up in lessons using lesson plans or project ideas from War Memorials Trust.
+It also outlines some ways in which young people can get involved in the commemorations and find out more; something which could be followed up using lesson plans or project ideas from War Memorials Trust.
 This assembly plan tells you what information should be included in your assembly.
 You may wish to adapt the format depending on the number and age of the pupils involved.